-On the main floor, on the ground level (destined to the seabed) and in part of the second floor is housed the collection of Sacred art, with works originating mainly from the churches scattered in the territory of Asciano.
-The setting has about thirty objects, in general high quality, some of which are true masterpieces.
-Among the works are remembered the wooden crucifix attributed to Giovanni Pisano, a delicate Madonna with the child of Mark of Bonaventura, one of Lipp and Frederick Memmi, the triptych of Rofeno by Ambrogio Lorenzetti, the Annunciation of Francesco di Valdambrino, and Pale di Matteo di Giovanni, Paolo di Giovanni Fei and Giovanni di Paolo.
+On the main floor, on the ground level is housed the collection of Sacred art, with works originating mainly from the churches scattered in the territory of Asciano.
+Among the works prsent, are remembered the wooden crucifix attributed to Giovanni Pisano, a delicate Madonna with the child of Mark of Bonaventura, the triptych of Rofeno by Ambrogio Lorenzetti, the Annunciation of Francesco di Valdambrino, and paintings by Matteo di Giovanni, Paolo di Giovanni Fei and Giovanni di Paolo.
 Among all the paintings stands out the Nativity of the Virgin of the Master of observance, among the absolute masterpieces of the fifteenth century Senese.
 The collection ends with more recent works, especially of the XVII and XVIII centuries, as well as on parades and liturgical outfits.

 From the middle second floor we can visit the archaeological section, that essentially collects the finds from the excavations of the necropolis of the near area.